Mount Erebus Facts

 - Looking like something one might expect to see in a movie scene set on another planet, the incredible Mount Erebus ranks as the second highest volcano in its part of the world.

-The mount also forms part of the Pacific Ring of Fire which includes over 160 active volcanoes.
+- The mount also forms part of the Pacific Ring of Fire which includes over 160 active volcanoes.
 The volcano has been continuously active since 1972.
-In fact, it remains the most active volcano in Antarctica.

 Mount Erebus Physical Characteristics

-The summit of Mount Erebus also contains a persistent lava lake which is one of only five such lava lakes on the planet that humans know of.
+The summit of the mountain also contains a persistent lava lake.
+This remains one of only five such lava lakes on the planet that humans know of.
 How incredible is that?

 This place would make an incredible movie set.